Rajiv Gandhi Foundation

 The Rajiv Gandhi Foundation was established on 21 June 1991.
-The foundation works on a range of issues including development of knowledge, health, disability, authorization of the destitute, livelihoods and natural resource management.
+The foundation works on a wide range of issues stretching from development of knowledge, to health, disability, authorization of the destitute, livelihoods and natural resource management.
 Its current focus areas are community welfare, literacy, health and special programmes for children and women.
 All donations to the foundation are tax deductible to the extent of 50 percent under section 80G of the Income Tax Act.

 The foundation is headed by Sonia Gandhi, who is also the leader of the Indian National Congress Party.

 In October 2022, ministry of home affairs cancelled the Foreign Contribution (Regulation) Act, 2010 license of Rajiv Gandhi foundation over allegations of violation of laws.

 History

 The Rajiv Gandhi Foundation was set up to carry forward the legacy of former Prime Minister of India Rajiv Gandhi.
 The Jawahar Bhawan Trust, led by Sonia Gandhi met in July, 1991 and passed a resolution inviting the foundation to work in the Jawahar Bhawan.

 The foundation constituted a group of 8 founding Trustees.
-They were Dr. Shankar Dayal Sharma, Sonia Gandhi, Rahul Gandhi, Priyanka Gandhi, Amitabh Bachchan, Suman Dubey, N.K.Seshan and Sunil Nehru.
+They were Dr. Shankar Dayal Sharma, Sonia Gandhi, Rahul Gandhi, Priyanka Gandhi, Amitabh Bachchan, Suman Dubey, N.K.
+Seshan and Sunil Nehru.
 In 1992, P. V. Narasimha Rao, P. Chidambaram, V. Krishnamurthy, Sam Pitroda, Dr. Sekhar Raha, Mani Shankar Aiyar, Montek Singh Ahluwalia and R. P. Goenka were also inducted as Trustees.